Antioxidant: Examples of bioactive antioxidant compounds

 Physiological antioxidants are classified into two broad divisions, depending on whether they are soluble in water (hydrophilic) or in lipids (lipophilic).
 In general, water-soluble antioxidants react with oxidants in the cell cytosol and the blood plasma, while lipid-soluble antioxidants protect cell membranes from lipid peroxidation.
 These compounds may be synthesized in the body or obtained from the diet.
 The different antioxidants are present at a wide range of concentrations in body fluids and tissues, with some such as glutathione or ubiquinone mostly present within cells, while others such as uric acid are more systemically distributed (see table below).
 Some antioxidants are only found in a few organisms, and can be pathogens or virulence factors.

 The interactions between these different antioxidants may be synergistic and interdependent.
 The action of one antioxidant may therefore depend on the proper function of other members of the antioxidant system.
-The amount of protection provided by any one antioxidant will also depend on its concentration, its reactivity towards the particular reactive oxygen species being considered, and the status of the antioxidants with which it interacts.
+The amount of protection provided by any one antioxidant will also depend on its concentration, its reactivity towards the particular ROS being considered, and the status of the antioxidants with which it interacts.

 Some compounds contribute to antioxidant defense by chelating transition metals and preventing them from catalyzing the production of free radicals in the cell.
-The ability to sequester iron for iron-binding proteins, such as transferrin and ferritin, is one such function.
+The sequesteration of iron by iron-binding proteins, such as transferrin and ferritin, is one such function.
 Selenium and zinc are commonly referred to as antioxidant minerals, but these chemical elements have no antioxidant action themselves, but rather are required for the activity of antioxidant enzymes, such as glutathione reductase and superoxide dismutase.
-(See also selenium in biology and zinc in biology.)